UKGovernmentBEIS/desnz-warm-homes-local-grant/README.md

 The app communicates with a number of APIs.
 You will need to obtain and configure credentials for these APIs in your user secrets file.

-You can find the values for these secrets in the BEIS folder in [Keeper](https://keepersecurity.eu/vault/).
+You can find the values for these secrets in the DESNZ Support folder in [Keeper](https://keepersecurity.eu/vault/).

 In Rider:
 - Right-click on the `WhlgPublicWebsite` project